Guide to WordPress Speed Boost

 For comparison, shared hosting providers will have hundreds or even thousands of sites on a single dedicated server.
 Now, your entire site can take full advantage of all those resources to make it faster.

 Have you made the switch to a different hosting provider?
 Who did you go with and how has that impacted your site speed?
-Run your speed tests and report the results in the comments below to help others find fast hosting providers.
+Run your speed tests and report the results in the WordPress Help & Support group to help others find fast hosting providers.

 As a special bonus, if you chose to upgrade your hosting and use a VPS or dedicated server – install the PageSpeed Module.
 There is a version for Apache or NGINX and it will take care of a collection of server settings that relate to page speed.
 The easiest way to get 100/100 for desktop and mobile with Google PageSpeed is to install this module ad perform the basic optimizations listed above.